A-delta/PiDeck/driver/README.md

-# PiDeck ─ driver
+# RaspiMote ─ driver
-This driver allows you to control your PiDeck and to personalize the actions of the buttons.
+This driver allows you to control your RaspiMote and to personalize the actions of the buttons.

 ## Dependencies